 - Minimize adverse impacts to the environment and community

-- Avoid adverse, disproportionate impacts to special populations within the community
+- Avoid adverse, disproportionate impacts to traditionally underserved populations within the community

 - Improve safety for motorists, pedestrians and bicyclists; and

 - Enhance the regional, national and international economic competitiveness of the Port of Longview and existing businesses

 The existing highway deficiencies were recognized as early as 1968 when the Washington State Department of Transportation completed a Reconnaissance Report in 1968 and followed by a preliminary design of the Oregon Way Interchange at SR 432 in 1971.
 By 1988, the Lower Columbia ports requested that the U.S. Army Corps of Engineers study the deepening of the Columbia River shipping channel to help the region become competitive in the global marketplace.
 The river deepening increased interest in moving freight through the region, leading to further study of the transportation system that connects to the Columbia River and the Port of Longview in order to handle increasing volumes of freight.